rsb0/TDT4250_LeagueOfLegends/README.md

 ## Sirius Editor

 The project utilizes Sirius [[2]](https://www.eclipse.org/sirius/overview.html) to create a graphical model workbench, based on the underlying Ecore model.

+### League_Diagram

+The League_Diagram corresponds to a League instance and is the top element of our Sirius Model View.
+It contains a list of Season nodes, a set of Team nodes, a list of champion Nodes and a LeagueStats node.
+The Season nodes represents a specific Season instance and navigates to a Season_Diagram.
+The Team nodes represent a specific Team instance and navigates to a Team_Diagram.
+The Champion nodes represent a specific Champion instance and navigates to a Champion_Diagram.
+The LeagueStats node represent the League's LeagueStats object, and displays its information in list format.

+### Season_Diagram

+The Season_Diagram displays the content of a Season instance, following a list format.
+Each Match contained by the Season is displayed as a list item, and navigates to a Match_Diagram.

+XXX_PICTURE_XXX

+### Match_Diagram

+The Match_Diagram displays the content of a Match instance.
+It consists of a main Match node, a set of Team nodes and a set of Game nodes.
+The Team nodes represent the teams participating in the match and navigates to a corresponding Team_Diagram.
+The Game nodes represent the games of the match and navigates to corresponding Game_Diagrams.

+### Game_Diagram

+The Game_Diagram displays the content of a Game instance.
+It consist of a GameStats container, two GameTeamStats containers and a set of GamePlayerStats containers.
+The GameStats container represent the Game's GameStats object and display its information in a list format.

+The TeamStats containers represent the Game's GameTeamStats objects.
+They contain a Team node, navigating to its respective Team_Diagram, and displays its information in a list format.

+The GamePlayerStats container represent the Game's GamePlayerStats objects.
+They contain a Player node, navigating to its respective Player_Diagram, and display its information in a list format.

+### Team_Diagram

+The Team_Diagram displays the content of a Team instance.
+It consist of a TeamStats container and a set of Player nodes.
+The TeamStats container represent the Team's TeamStats object and displays its information in a list format.
+The Player nodes corresponds to a specific Player instance (ie. A player part of the team) and navigates to its respective Player_Diagram.

+### Player_Diagram

+The Player_Diagram displays the content of a Player instance.
+It consist of a PlayerStats container and a set of Champion nodes.
+The PlayerStats container represent the Player's PlayerStats object and display its information in a list format.
+The Champion nodes corresponds to a specific Champion instance and navigates to its respective Champion_Diagram.

+### Champion_Diagram

+The Champion_Diagram displays the content of a Champion instance.
+It contains a ChampionStats node, display the content of its ChampionStats object in a list format.